 - Azathioprine (brand name: Imuran)

 What are biologic therapies?

 Biologic therapies, or “biologics,” are a relatively new form of treatment for people with moderate-to-severe IBD.6 These medications are produced from living organisms in a laboratory and contain antibodies to specifically target and interfere with the process of inflammation that IBD causes.
 By reducing inflammation at its source, biologic therapies can relieve the symptoms that inflammation causes.
 Biologics can be very effective for some people with IBD, but they are also linked to some serious side effects.
-For this reason, they are usually only recommended for people who have already tried treatment with aminosalicylates, antibiotics, corticosteroids, or immunomodulators, but those medicines do not work well enough or cause adverse side effects.
+For this reason, they are usually only recommended for people who have already tried treatment with aminosalicylates, antibiotics, corticosteroids, or immunomodulators if those medicines do not work well enough or cause adverse side effects.